Nagehan Akşan: Club career

 Nagehan Akşan obtained her license for her hometown club Trabzonspor on November 16, 2007.
-After playing 32 matches and scoring two goals in two seasons, she transferred to Yalıspor in Istanbul.
+After playing 32 matches and scoring two goals in two seasons, she transferred to Maltepe Yalı in Istanbul.
 She capped 19 times and scored an own goal for Yalıspor in the 2010–11 season.
 For the 2011–12 season, she returned to Trabzon to join the Trabzon İdmanocağı, where she still plays.

 At the end of the 2008–09 season, her team Trabzonspor became the league champion, and was entitled to play in the UEFA Women's Champions League as the first Turkish team debuting.
 Akşan took part at the 2009–10 UEFA Women's Champions League – Group D matches.

 Akşan transferred to Kdz.
-Ereğlispor for the 2017–18 season.
+Ereğli for the 2017–18 season.

-On June 1, 2018, she signed with the Istanbul-based club Ataşehir Belediyespor before the 2017–18 league champion club's participation at the 2018–19 UEFA Women's Champions League qualifying round.
+On June 1, 2018, she signed with the Istanbul-based club Ataşehir before the 2017–18 league champion club's participation at the 2018–19 UEFA Women's Champions League qualifying round.
 She played in all three matches of the qualification round.
 In the 2018–19 league season, she was appointed captain of the team.